2019 Novel Coronavirus (COVID-19)

 The university works closely with infection control experts at Vanderbilt University Medical Center and local and state public health officials, and follows guidance from the Centers for Disease Control and Prevention (CDC) to address infectious disease and other public health concerns on campus.

-Faculty, Staff and Postdocs: University travel to any country with a State Department “Do Not Travel” warning (Level 4) because of COVID-19 requires express pre-approval from the Provost or other Vice Chancellor.
+- Faculty, Staff, and Postdocs: University travel to any country with a State Department “Do Not Travel” warning (Level 4) or a CDC “Avoid Nonessential Travel” (Level 3) due to COVID-19 requires express pre-approval from the Provost or other Vice Chancellor.
+Thus, Provost or other Vice Chancellor approval is required for university travel to or via China, South Korea, Iran and Italy.

-The university also strongly recommends that everyone reconsider even personal travel to any country with a CDC level 3 or State Department level 4 advisory based on the novel coronavirus.
+- Personal Travel: The university also strongly recommends that everyone reconsider even personal travel to any country with a CDC level 3 (“Avoid Nonessential Travel”) or State Department level 3 (“Reconsider Travel”) or 4 (“Do Not Travel”) advisory due to COVID-19.

 What To Do if You Are Sick